NYH32O99E1Lg/SmartCubeV1/Readme.md

 ---
 ## Tips and tricks

-- This is still a work in progress
+- It's not as hard to make as it looks.
-- Everything is pretty tightly packed in there and it's a mess.
-But it's not as hard to make as it looks.
+- Battery is the trickiest part to fit in, it's best to put in the case last.

-![Packed](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/IMG_20241213_171725.jpg)
+- Test if everything works before completely closing the case shut.
 - Ensure all connections are secure and isolated.
-Hot glue is your friend.
+Hot glue is your friend and will add extra protection from short circuits and it keep wires in place.
-- Test the circuit thoroughly before placing and gluing it in the enclosure.
+- Everything is pretty tightly packed in there and it can be quite a mess.

-- Battery is the trickiest part to fit in, it's best to glue the charging module directly to it and put it in the case last
+![Packed](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/IMG_20241213_171725.jpg)

 For questions or additional details, feel free to reach out!
 I would love to hear some feedback.
 Good luck and have fun :)